 Investigations for the precinct cover an area of over 70,000 hectares, focusing on the Jindabyne town centre and areas of high tourism interest within Kosciuszko National Park, including Thredbo, Perisher and Charlotte Pass.
 An exact boundary for the Snowy Mountains precinct will be outlined in a draft master plan.

-Our work to investigate a Snowy Mountains Precinct will also look at opportunities to similarly activate destination tourism at Eden.
-Eden is a natural gateway to the Snowy Mountains from the South Coast and the expansion of the cruise terminal at the Port of Eden creates opportunities to capture more visitors to alpine areas year round.
+Our work to investigate a Snowy Mountains Precinct will also look at opportunities to activate destination tourism at Eden, a natural gateway to the Snowy Mountains from the South Coast.

-- improve regional access to enable more visitors to reach to the area
+- improve regional access to enable more visitors to get to the area;

-- remove capacity constraints to enable growth in winter tourism
+- remove capacity constraints to enable growth in winter tourism; and

-- grow the region into the national training base for Australian winter Olympic and Paralympic athletes, building on the NSW Government’s $5 million commitment to a new National Snowsports Training Centre in Jindabyne.
+- grow the region into the national training base for Australian Olympic and Paralympic athletes, building on the NSW Government’s $5 million commitment to a new National Snowsport Training Centre in Jindabyne.